Top 4 Sentence Embedding Techniques using Python

 Doc2Vec

-An extension of Word2Vec, the Doc2Vec embedding is one of the most popular techniques out there.
-Introduced in 2014, it is an unsupervised algorithm and adds on to the Word2Vec model by introducing another ‘paragraph vector’.
-Also, there are 2 ways to add the paragraph vector to the model.
+An extension of Word2Vec, Doc2Vec embedding is one of the most popular techniques.
+Introduced in 2014, it is an unsupervised algorithm that adds to the Word2Vec model by introducing another ‘paragraph vector’.
+There are two ways to add the paragraph vector to the model.

-1.1) PVDM(Distributed Memory version of Paragraph Vector): We assign a paragraph vector sentence while sharing word vectors among all sentences.
-Then we either average or concatenate the (paragraph vector and words vector) to get the final sentence representation.
-If you notice, it is an extension of the Continuous Bag-of-Word type of Word2Vec where we predict the next word given a set of words.
+1. PVDM (Distributed Memory version of Paragraph Vector): We assign a paragraph vector sentence while sharing word vectors among all sentences.
+Then, we either average or concatenate the (paragraph vector and word vector) to get the final sentence representation.
+If you notice, it is an extension of the Continuous Bag-of-Word type of Word2Vec, where we predict the next word given a set of words.
 It is just that in PVDM, we predict the next sentence given a set of sentences.

-The authors of the paper recommend using both in combination, but state that usually PVDM is more than enough for most tasks.
+The paper’s authors recommend combining both but state that PVDM is usually more than enough for most tasks.

 Step 1:

-We will use Gensim to show an example of how to use Doc2Vec.
-Further, we have already had a list of sentences.
-We will first import the model and other libraries and then we will build a tagged sentence corpus.
+We will use Gensim to demonstrate how to use Doc2Vec.
+We already have a list of sentences.
+We will first import the model and other libraries and then build a tagged sentence corpus.
 Each sentence is now represented as a TaggedDocument containing a list of the words in it and a tag associated with it.

 Step 2: